 Simultaneously, under the expert care of Greg Staden (Staden Contracting), the Landlord started demolishing the large wall between the old and the new space.
 Family and friends came in to help (thanks to Lee, Peter, Jodi, Bernard and Lynn!).

 Greg also had doors and windows replaced, and because of some construction-code requirements, four large walls that had been previously dry-walled had to be re-drywalled.

 Greg had the electrical and other systems checked and fixed.
 He capped the new wall opening and did a thousand other little projects to make things happen.
 Thanks, Greg, great job!

-The walls all got painted, all floor tiles were put down (close to 1,000 of them), the baseboards were glued on all walls, the viewing area was carpeted and painted, the entire floor surface was painted, all electrical work was done, all plumbing work was done, all security systems were put in, all doors were hung, the entire suspended ceiling and the countless tiles in the offices and lobby were put in by Michel.
+The walls all got painted, all floor tiles were put down (close to 1,000 of them), the baseboards were glued on all walls, the viewing area was carpeted and painted, the entire floor surface was painted, all electrical work was done, all plumbing work was done, all security systems were put in, all doors were hung, the entire suspended ceiling and the countless tiles in the offices and lobby were put in by coach.
 Finally, all the gym equipment was laid out in the new space and all the gym now needed was to be massively cleaned!

 So, on September 1, one day before the gym was due to open, many volunteers, friends and family came in for a massive last-minute cleaning bonanza.
 The gym was absolutely spotless once those hard-working people were done!

 On two occasions, we were fortunate to have some friends and family come in and help us with construction and cleaning.and one day before the first class was to take place in the new gym, we had over 15 people come in and give a last push to get the gym ready!